pauby/ChocoPackages/automatic/freecommander-xe.install/README.md

 A summary about the main features in FreeCommander is available: [here](http://freecommander.com/en/summary/

-**NOTE**: This is an automatically updated package.
+**NOTE**: This is an automatically updated package created using the FreeCommanderXE MSI installer.
+This generally lags behind the releqse of a new version by around a week.
 If you find it is out of date by more than a week, please contact the maintainer(s) and let them know the package is no longer updating correctly.